martinaalvera/Documentation/user_documentation/galaxy_production_environment/galaxy_cluster_configuration.rst

 |project_name| provides the possibility to instantiate Galaxy with `SLURM <slurm.schedmd.com>`_ as Resource Manager and to customize the number of virtual workern nodes and the workenr nodes and front-end server virtual hardware, e.g. vCPUs and memory.

-Furthermore, automatic elasticity, provided using the `CLUES <https://ec3.readthedocs.io/en/latest/arch.html#clues>`_, enables dynamic cluster resources scaling, deploying and powering on new working nodes depending on the workload of the cluster and powering-off them when no longer needed.
+Furthermore, automatic elasticity, provided using `CLUES <https://ec3.readthedocs.io/en/latest/arch.html#clues>`_, enables dynamic cluster resources scaling, deploying and powering on new working nodes depending on the workload of the cluster and powering-off them when no longer needed.
 This provides an efficient use of the resources, making them available only when really needed.

 Conda packages used to solve Galaxy tools dependencies are stored in ``/export/tool_deps/_conda`` directory and shared between front and worker nodes.